Hate crime laws in the United States: Police and firefighters

 On May 26, 2016, Louisiana was the first state to add police officers and firefighters to their state hate crime statute, when Governor John Bel Edwards signed an amendment from the legislature into law.
 This amendment was added, in part, as a response to the Black Lives Matter movement, which seeks to end police brutality against black people, with some advocates of the amendment using the slogan "Blue Lives Matter".
 Since the inception of Black Lives Matter, critics have found some of the movement's rhetoric anti-police, with the author of the amendment, Lance Harris, stating some "were employing a deliberate campaign to terrorize our officers".
 Despite the killing of a Texas sheriff in 2015 and the killings of two NYPD officers in the previous year, in response to the death of Eric Garner and the shooting of Michael Brown, there was little to no data suggesting hate crimes against law enforcement were a common problem when the bill was passed.
 A little less than two months after the amendment was passed, Baton Rouge was in the national spotlight after the Baton Rouge Police killing of Alton Sterling by two white police officers.
 This sparked protests in Baton Rouge, resulting in hundreds of arrests and increased racial tension nationally.
-In the week during those protests, five police officers were killed in Dallas, and the week after the protests, three more officers were killed in Baton Rouge.
+In the week during those protests, five police officers were killed in Dallas, and the week after the protests, four more officers were killed in Baton Rouge.
 Both perpetrators were killed and the motives behind both shootings were responses to the recent killings of Black men by police officers.

 In 2017, Kentucky became the second state making it a hate crime to attack police officers or emergency responders.
 This was part of a trend in "blue lives matter" legislation, encouraged by The Heritage Foundation and ideologues such as Edwin Meese and Bernard Kerik.
 That same year, Mississippi expanded its hate crime law to cover law enforcement officers, firefighters, and emergency workers.
 In 2019, Utah added status as a police officer or emergency responder to the list of protected classes.
 In 2020, Georgia enacted a new law creating the crime of bias-motivated intimidation, applying to attacks on police officers, firefighters, or emergency medical technicians.